Sakura and Snow

 He wasn't about to let Subaru know how badly disconcerted he was.

 Seishirou leaned back, one arm along the top of the couch, and exhaled smoke in a leisurely way.
 He watched Subaru in silence, unsmiling.
-Though his mind wanted to race, to try to put together the events of the last however many hours, he didn't permit his attention to wander from the person before him--did not choose to speak, either, to get caught up in the temptingly easy dance of words, the verbal sparring that could so easily be a distraction.
-Let the burden of conversation rest on the Sumeragi a while.
+Although his mind wanted to race, to try to put together the events of the last however many hours, he didn't permit his attention to wander from the person before him--didn't choose to speak, either, refusing to get caught up in the temptingly easy dance of words, the verbal sparring that could so readily be a distraction.
+Let the burden of conversation rest on Subaru for a while.

-"I've looked for her a long time," Subaru murmured.
-"Everywhere I go, I ask each ghost and spirit that I meet if they've seen her.
+"I've looked for her a long time," Subaru replied.
+"Everywhere I go, I ask the ghosts and spirits that I meet if they've seen her.
 None of them ever has.
 So I tried, a couple of years ago, to call to her myself.
-I tried to summon her back from the other world just to see her, just to speak with her one more time.
-I know that it was wrong, and that the dead should be left in peace, but still--" He shivered, and flinched slightly, abandoning that train of thought.
-"I couldn't find her," he whispered instead.
+I tried to summon her back from the other world, just to see her, just to speak with her one more time.
+I know that it was wrong, and that the dead should be left in peace, but still--" He shivered and flinched, abandoning that train of thought.
+"I couldn't find her," he murmured instead.
 "I called for days, but there was nothing.
 If she could have answered me, I know she would have.
 I know it, but--" That flinch again.
 Subaru was rubbing the back of one hand, and Seishirou wondered if he was conscious of the gesture.
 "I found the sakura again.
 I studied it, and I know that the souls of all the people that you've...that have died there are bound to the tree.

 "That was the other thing I was trying to do that night.
-I was looking for Hokuto-chan among the souls in the sakura.
+I was looking for Hokuto among the souls in the sakura.
 But she wasn't there, either.

-"So I wondered...if you had done something else.
-If you had done something different with her...."
-He lifted his head to look at Seishirou, his eyes filled with a kind of hopeless prayer.
+"So I wondered if you had done something else.
+If you had done something different...with her."
+Lifting his head, he gazed at Seishirou, his eyes filled with a kind of hopeless prayer.

 Seishirou frowned again.